My Favorite Travel Products

-For a look at all the products I use and love, take a moment to peruse my Amazon store below.
+(For a peek at all the products I use and love, take a moment to peruse my Amazon store at the bottom of the page.
 I’ve put together lists based on safaris, cruising, essentials, health and wellbeing, and more.
-There’s also a list of my favorite camera gear and accessories.
+There’s also a list of my favorite camera gear and accessories.)

 Aiwa Prodigy-1 Earphones

-Months ago, I received an email from the PR people representing Aiwa’s Prodigy-1 earphones to ask me if I’d be interested in trying them out.
-Sure, I said.
-But I won’t write about them unless I genuinely like them.
-They agreed.
-After using the earphones on multiple trips (I have a podcast habit), I think they’re great.
-I used Bose in past but the sound with these is substantially better–richer, fuller, more sound surround-ish.
-It’s a bit of a struggle to get the earphones to stay in–I find inserting and twisting works– but I’m addicted to the audio quality and noise reduction so I deal with it.
+Before I went wireless, these Aiwa were my faves and a really great price if you’re on a budget.
+I used them quite a bit (multiple trips (I have a podcast habit), the sound with these is surround-ish.
 The case looks nice but it’s a disaster.
 It’s too rigid which means if you want to store the earphones inside you have to meticulously roll up the cord in a tiny coil as if they were brand new.
 I trashed the case and use my old Bose circular pouch (which I love) to carry my Aiwa around.
-That said, I still think they make a great gift.VIEW on Amazon
+That said, I still think they make a great gift.View

 My Charge HubPlus Portable Charger

 Packing a portable charger is a must today and I’m always on the lookout for models which make my life easier.
 I’ve used it for a while now and I really like it.
 It’s sleek, compact, and the integrated cords (I don’t have to worry about forgetting mine) is a great feature.
 I can charge my phone at least 3 times with MyCharge before having to recharge the device, and it’s super fast.
 Another nice touch: When you plug it into the wall you can simultaneously charge other devices too.